altimmons/LangNotes/Linux/ShellNotes.md

 2.  $ !!:s/config/Config-4/

 We know that !! means the previous command string. :s modifies the previous command, substituting the first argument to :s with the second argument to :s.
 My example used / to delimit the two arguments, but any non-whitespace character can be used.
-It’s also important to note that, just like circumflex hat substitution, the substitution will only take place on the first instance of the string to be substituted.
+It's also important to note that, just like circumflex hat substitution, the substitution will only take place on the first instance of the string to be substituted.
 If you want to affect every instance of the substitution string, you must use the :g word modifier along with :s.

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)